 That girl knows a lot.

-Is that true?
+Jason, is that true?

-And she's yeah, she knows her stuff.
+And she's, yeah, she knows her stuff.

 Wow.

-I can I I learned some things.
+I learned some things.

 Maybe I'll task Katie.

-You can put your mic on Katie.
+You can put your mic on, Katie.

-I absolutely don't have to talk ever again.
+You don't have to talk ever again.

 Your fear is not gone.

-But we gotta conquer the fear.
+But we got to conquer the fear.

 Can you please educate Linda in sports?

-Because it's really bad.
+She's really bad.

 First of all, it's not an education.